CodeThoughts/dotfiles/README.md

 # Dmitry's Dotfiles (˘▾˘~)

 This is a collection of dotfiles and scripts I use for customizing my Operating System ( OS X 🖥 and Debian 💾 ) to my preferences and setting up the software development tools I use on a daily basis.
-They should be cloned to your home directory so that the path is `~/dotfiles/`.
-Please note that the included setup script creates symlinks from your home directory to the files which are located in `~/dotfiles/`.
+Please note that the included setup script creates symlinks from your home directory to the files which are located in the directory you cloned this repo.

 ## Installation 🚚